History of Mongolia (1990–present): 1992 Constitution of Mongolia

+Economy

-Nonetheless, the new MPRP government under Dashiin Byambasüren shared power with the opposition parties, and implemented constitutional and economic reforms, with a new constitution being adopted in 1992.
-In the early and mid-1990s, with the collapse of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country experienced harsh economic problems as early as the 1980s.
-Foreign trade broke down, economic and technical aid from the former socialist countries ended, and the domestic economy was struggling with privatization.
-Inflation rose, stores' shelves were depleted, ration cards for food were issued for a period of time.
-A thriving black market arose in Ulaanbaatar by 1988 to accommodate the needs of the populace.
+In the early and mid-1990s, with the collapse of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country faced severe economic problems dating back to the 1980s.
+Foreign trade collapsed, economic and technical aid from the former socialist countries ended, and the domestic economy struggled with privatization.
+Inflation rose, stores' shelves were depleted, and ration cards for food were issued for a period of time.
+A thriving black market had arisen in Ulaanbaatar by 1988 to meet the needs of the populace.